 Wentworth Falls Lake and Lincolns rock.

-Back on to the highway & past Wentworth Falls Lake, where there is yet another beautiful view of part of the Blue Mountains.
+Back on to the highway, they headed south.
+Past Wentworth Falls Lake, where there is yet another beautiful view of part of the Blue Mountains.
 A few kms down the highway they turned off to Lincolns rock.
 It’s a popular cliff-edge overlook offering sweeping vistas of the Blue Mountains & forested valleys below.

-However, the 2 hours was almost up so the Harley riders dropped the passengers back at their car in Springwood.
-In conclusion, the Harley ride of Blue Mountains was so fun and memorable.
-“The girls were thrilled with the tour & say they want to ride again.”
-Feel the Freedom! https://www.trolltours.com.au/product/design-your-own-ride/
+However, the 2 hours was almost up so the Harley rider dropped Karen back at the place in Springwood.
+In conclusion, the Blue Mountains Harley birthday ride fun and memorable.
+Feel the Freedom!
+Check out our Tours and Prices page for ideas.